Heavenly Smoky Mountain Engagement on top of Mt. LeConte

-Smoky Mountain Engagement
+Smoky Mountain Photographer

 I am so excited to share this beautiful engagement session.
 Their photos turned out amazing and I am excited to share this session with everyone.
 Here is a look at their engagement session, thanks for stopping by.
 Please note, that photographers are required to have a Commercial Use Authorization (CUA) permit to work within the National Park.
 There are only a hand full of photographers who possess this permit and I am fortunate to be one of them.